 Chaozhou - in Pingdung county, nearby is an aboriginal park with replicas, dancing etc. Chaozhou city - look for 'cold hot ice' leng-re bing -- best thing in the world!

-KenTing - very southern tip of taiwan - nice beaches and night market about 10 years ago
+KenTing - very southern tip of taiwan - nice beaches and night market over 11 years ago